iobroker-community-adapters/ioBroker.statistics/README.md

 ```

 ## Settings
-* you have to specify the full object name in each line
+* you have to specify the configuration in the settings of the state
-* you have to specify the type of statistical logging you want to have
+* you have to specify the type of statistical logging you want to have by selecting the options
+* you have to specify the relevant groups in admin page, which are available in the settings of the state

 choose from the following settings: